-But before you know it, they’ll be running around and climbing the furniture.
-Most gross motor development has a wide range for what’s normal.
+It might feel like your baby started running around and climbing the furniture overnight.
+But most gross motor development has a wide range for what’s normal.
 That means your baby could be walking by 9 months, or still getting around in other ways at 14 months.

-Before walking, there’s crawling.
+Before walking, there’s usually crawling.
 Before crawling, there’s scooting.
-Before that, there’s creeping, and even rolling.
+Before that, there’s creeping and even rolling.

 Every movement skill your baby develops is a step toward the day when they’ll get around on their own.
 In the meantime, they have a lot of abilities to master, from core muscle strength, to supporting their weight, to controlling their limb movements.